JustinNietz/miniproject1-601/Section_3-_Git_commands_and_terminology/repository.md

 # Repository

-A repository, or Git project, encompasses the entire collection of files and folders associated with a project, along with each file’s revision history.
+A **Repository**, or *Git project*, encompasses the entire collection of files and folders associated with a project, along with each file’s revision history.

-Using the command line or other ease-of-use interfaces, a git repository also allows for: interaction with the history, cloning, creating branches, committing, merging, comparing changes across versions of code, and more.
+Using the command line or other ease-of-use interfaces, a git repository also allows for: **interaction with the history, cloning, creating branches, committing, merging, comparing changes across versions of code**, and *more*.

 Working in repositories keeps development projects organized and protected.
 Developers are encouraged to fix bugs, or create fresh features, without fear of derailing mainline development efforts.

-Git facilitates this through the use of topic branches: lightweight pointers to commits in history that can be easily created and deprecated when no longer needed.
+Git facilitates this through the use of topic **Branches** -  lightweight pointers to commits in history that can be easily created and deprecated when no longer needed.

 There are two types of repositories: